Skip to product information

 Manufacturing method: Hand-knotted

-Material: Pure virgin wool
+Material: Pure new wool

 Origin: Nepal

-Color: Gray, Red, Black, White
+Color: Grey, Red, Black, White

 Year of creation: 1979